-Surprenant & Beneski, P.C. routinely guides clients through probate proceedings in Southern Massachusetts, Cape Cod and the Islands.
+Surprenant & Beneski, P.C. routinely guides clients through probate proceedings in Southeastern Massachusetts, Cape Cod and the Islands.
 Well-versed in the rules and customs of the local probate courts, we have a well-earned reputation for providing executors and beneficiaries with first-rate representation when they need it most.
 When you become our client, you can rest assured that your interests will be protected.

 Is probate necessary in Massachusetts?

 Whether or not a probate proceeding is necessary depends on the type and value of the estate assets.
 Certain property is exempt from probate, such as:

 - Property in which title was held jointly or by tenancy in the entirety